heisarzola/unity-development-tools/Tools/README.md

 # Tools
-These are a collection of several tools, shortcuts and editors, intended to make your life easier by enchancing Unity's default capacilities.
+These are a collection of several tools, shortcuts and editors, intended to make your life easier by enchancing Unity's default capabilities.

 ## General Notes